fudge-py/fudge/docs/index.rst

 Contributing
 ============

-Please submit bugs and patches, preferably with tests.
+Please submit `bugs and patches <http://bitbucket.org/kumar303/fudge/issues/>`_, preferably with tests.
 All contributors will be acknowledged.
 Thanks!